 During transactions, if possible, limit the exchange of papers such as receipts.
 Where possible, payments should be accepted through contactless methods (e.g. tap or e-transfer).

-Beverages (coffee, tea, water) should not be offered at this time.
-If necessary, they can be provided in a disposable cup.
+Beverages (coffee, tea, water) must not be offered at this time.

 Handwashing stations and/or approved hand sanitizers should be available, and clients should be encouraged to use them upon entering and exiting.
 They should also be available at each station.
 Hand sanitizers must be approved by Health Canada (DIN or NPN number).